Design and Technology

 - A range of skills will be taught ensuring that children are aware of health and safety issues related to the tasks undertaken

-- Clear and appropriate cross curricular links to underpin learning in multi areas across the curriculum giving the children opportunities to learn life skills and apply skills to ‘hands on’ situations in a purposeful context.
+- Clear and appropriate cross curricular links to underpin learning in multiple areas across the curriculum giving the children opportunities to learn life skills and apply skills to ‘hands on’ situations in a purposeful context.

 - For each project, pupils will have a Project booklet in KS1 and KS2.
 Children will undertake design tasks and use skills from across the curriculum to fully explore the design process evaluating work ensuring that it is of the highest possible quality.

 - The project books will be thoroughly marked and assessed against the curriculum objective.
 Children are also asked to self-evaluate their work.
+Children will have a buddy who they work with and give regular peer feedback to.

-- Collaborative learning: In design and technology children may well be asked to work as part of a team learning to support and help one another towards a challenging, yet rewarding goal.
+- Collaborative learning: In Design and Technology children may well be asked to work as part of a team learning to support and help one another towards a challenging, yet rewarding goal.

-- Children will have clear enjoyment and confidence in design and technology that they will then apply to other areas of the curriculum.
+- Children will have clear enjoyment and confidence in Design and Technology that they will then apply to other areas of the curriculum.

-- Children will ultimately know more, remember more and understand more about Design Technology, demonstrating this knowledge when using tools or skills in other areas of the curriculum and in opportunities out of school.
+- Children will ultimately know more, remember more and understand more about Design and Technology, demonstrating this knowledge when using tools or skills in other areas of the curriculum and in opportunities out of school.

 - As designers children will develop skills and attributes they can use beyond school and into adulthood.